liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/02-upgrading-6.2-themes-7.2/05-updating-theme-templates/04-updating-6.2-init-custom-theme-template.markdown

 </div>

 The Lunar Resort theme has a couple theme settings defined in `init_custom.ftl`.
-The syntax has changed slightly in @product-ver@.
+The syntax has changed slightly in @sharepoint-ver@.
 Follow these steps to update the theme setting syntax:

 1. Replace the `getterUtil.getBoolean(theme_settings` method with